HAVE YOU HEARD OF APPLE CIDER VINEGAR BEFORE? WE’D BE PRETTY SURPRISED IF YOU HADN’T!

-Perhaps one of the most popular health trends out there today, apple cider vinegar (or ACV) is touted by many to be an amazing at home remedy for a number of various ailments and health concerns.
+Apple cider vinegar (ACV) is perhaps one of the most popular health trends out there today and is touted by many to be an amazing at-home remedy for a number of various ailments and health concerns.

 But is apple cider vinegar really all that it’s cracked up to be?
 Or is it just another overrated or potentially dangerous health trend?

-It’s not hard to understand the large appeal and popularity of apple cider vinegar.
-It’s non-toxic, affordable, easily accessible, all-natural, generally considered safe, and can be easily added to recipes without much effort.
+It’s not hard to understand the large appeal and popularity of ACV.
+It’s non-toxic, affordable, easily accessible, all-natural, generally considered safe, and can be easily added to recipes, like salad dressing, without much effort.

 Apple cider vinegar is a popular DIY remedy that has actually been used throughout history for cooking and natural medicine purposes due to its many wellness benefits.

-ACV is made from fermented apple juice through a two-step process.
+ACV is made from apples or, more specifically, fermented apple juice through a two-step process.
 Once the initial fermentation process is complete, the second and most important step includes adding bacteria to ferment the alcohol even further.

 This creates what is known as acetic acid, the primary active compound in vinegar that gives apple cider vinegar its signature pungent smell and sour taste.